The History Behind Your Birth Control

 By 1960, the Pill had been approved by the FDA and was being marketed on the mainland United States as a contraceptive for married women.
 In 1961, it was marketed as a contraceptive in Canada and the UK.
 By 1965, it was being taken every day by 6.5 million US women.
 The dangers that had been ignored in the Puerto Rican trials were suddenly introduced on an exponentially larger scale.

 In 1969, NWHN co-founder Barbara Seaman published The Doctors’ Case Against the Pill, highlighting those dangers.
 Her book would become the basis for the Senate Pill Hearings in 1970.
 At the hearings, NWHN co-founder Alice Wolfson and others stood up from their seats in the audience to protest the fact that no women were either testifying at the hearing or serving on the Senate Committee.
-They demanded that women’s voices be heard, asking “Why are 10 million women being used as guinea pigs?”
-As a result of the Pill Hearings and the activists who spoke up, we now receive written information on the medications that we are prescribed and researchers were pushed to develop much lower dose, and much safer, formulations of the pill.
+They demanded that women’s voices be heard, asking, “Why are 10 million women being used as guinea pigs?”
+As a result of the Pill Hearings and the activists who spoke up, we now receive written information on the medications that we are prescribed, and researchers were pushed to develop much lower doses and much safer formulations of the pill.

 Puerto Rican Activists Fight Back